rlabrecque/CSteamworks/README.md

 Limitations
 -----------

-* _CSteamworks_ was not intended to be used directly from C/C++ therefore it does not provide header files.
+* _CSteamworks_ was not intended to be used directly from C therefore it does not provide header files.
 * _CSteamworks_ does not currently support ISteamAppTicket or ISteamGameCoordinator as they do not provide a global interface.
-* _CSteamworks_ temporarily does not support SteamGameServer.